 How is it done?

 Mr Callan performs all his surgery at St John of God Hospital in Geelong, a fully accredited hospital.
-Breast implants are inserted under the breasts,not under the muscle, preferably with the incisions in the fold underneath the breasts.
+Breast implants are almost always inserted under the breast these days.
+In the past we used to insert them under the muscle, but new techniques make this unnecessary.
+The incisions we use are almost always in the fold underneath the breasts.

 What are the benefits?